pzy2000/Auto_coding/README.md

 # Auto_coding
 An auto coding tool for python,off-brand github-copliot,trained with GPT2 transformer and github public repos codes

-GPyT is a GPT2 model trained from scratch (not fine tuned) on Python code from Github.
-Overall, it was ~80GB of pure Python code, the current GPyT model is a mere 2 epochs through this data, so it may benefit greatly from continued training and/or fine-tuning.
+It contains a GPT2 model trained from scratch (not fine tuned) on Python code from Github.
+Overall, it was ~80GB of pure Python code, the current model is a mere 2 epochs through this data, so it may benefit greatly from continued training and/or fine-tuning.

 Input to the model is code, up to the context length of 1024.